-This image shows what MIDI data will output for each sensor in the "Ableton Live Clip Launching" preset.
+This image shows what MIDI data will output for each sensor in the "Ableton Live Clip Launching" and "LaunchPad Emulator" preset.
 In this preset the Pads use Grid Mode.
 This preset doesn't use banks.
 Rotaries are set to use Direction instead of Location.
 Velocity response is fixed at 127 for all notes.
 All Pressure sources send out continuous CC values.
 In this preset, the LEDs will not light up because Local LED Control is turned off.
 This is so the Ableton Live template's Remote LEDs will have full control over the LEDs.

-For more information about using the Ableton Live Template, read its Quickstart document in the QuNeo directory: "Documentation/Template Quickstarts".
+For more information about using the Ableton Live Template or the LaunchPad Emulator Template, read the corresponding Quickstart document in the QuNeo directory: "Documentation/Template Quickstarts".

-Presets 10 (Ableton Live Drum Rack):
+Preset 10 (Ableton Live Drum Rack):